mdn/content/files/en-us/web/css/@counter-style/system/index.md

 - `symbolic`

-  - : Cycles through the symbols provided in the `symbols` descriptor list of symbols repeatedly, doubling, tripling, etc. the symbols on each successive pass through the list.
-For example, if there were are two symbols provided for the `symbols` descriptor, "◽" and "◾", on each successive pass, they will become "◽◽" and "◾◾", "◽◽◽" and "◾◾◾" and so on.
-At least one symbol must be specified in the `symbols` descriptor or the counter style is not valid.
+  - : Cycles through the symbols provided in the `symbols` descriptor list repeatedly, doubling, tripling, and so on, the symbols on each successive pass through the list.
+For example, if two symbols "◽" and "◾" are specified in the `symbols` descriptor, on each successive pass, they will become "◽◽" and "◾◾" and "◽◽◽" and "◾◾◾" and so on in subsequent passes.
+At least one symbol must be specified in the `symbols` descriptor, otherwise the counter style is not valid.
 This counter system works for positive counter values only.

 - `alphabetic`